Open Educational Resources

 Brockport OER Program

-Brockport is participating in 2019-20 SUNY-wide initiative providing incentives for faculty adopting open educational resources (OER).
-The program is designed to keep textbook costs affordable, particularly in high enrollment courses.
-Both full time and adjunct faculty are eligible. $300 in professional development funding is deposited in the Faculty Scholarship Account for the instructor of each course, after meeting with a librarian and submitting revised OER syllabus.
+Brockport is participating in the 2020-21 SUNY-wide initiative for faculty adopting open educational resources (OER).
+The program is designed to help keep textbook costs affordable, particularly in high enrollment courses.
+Both full time and adjunct faculty are eligible.
+Instructors are asked to consult with a librarian and submit a revised OER syllabus.

 Brockport OER faculty requirements: